raspberrypilearning/octapi-public-key-cryptography/en/step_7.md

         print( random.randint(1, 10000) )
     ```

-1. Run your program by pressing F5 and look at the output.
+- Run your program by pressing F5 and look at the output.
 Then, run your program again.
 What do you see?

 --- collapse ---
 ---
 title: Answer
-image: images/https.png
 ---

 Python's `randint` function generates numbers that appear random, but we added a starting number, or **seed**.
 If this seed is unchanged each time the code is run, the same sequence of numbers in the same order will always be generated.
 Using this function to choose our primes is not cryptographically secure, because if an attacker can determine the seed we used, they can simply use it to regenerate all the "random" numbers that our code generates.